Investments

 Phased mixed-use redevelopment advancing inclusive housing and long-term neighborhood investment.

-Mural Greenbriar is a large-scale, phased mixed-use redevelopment in southwest Atlanta led by Mural Real Estate Partners, a minority- and woman-owned firm.
+Mural Greenbriar is $500+ million, large-scale, phased mixed-use redevelopment in southwest Atlanta led by Mural Real Estate Partners, a minority- and woman-owned firm.
 The project encompasses approximately 26 acres and is planned to deliver over 1,000 residential units alongside retail and community-serving uses, supporting inclusive growth in an underserved urban core.

 Strive + Tellagrio